Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2023-01-12-MAE_decompose.md

 print(np.array_repr(Lx, max_line_width=80, precision=6, suppress_small=True))
 ```

-For real systems, each Kohn-Sham orbital can be described using a linear combination of atomic orbitals.
-Hence, the contribution of these Kohn-Sham wavefunctions to the MAE can be easily decomposed into atomic contributions using projection coefficients.
+For real systems, each Kohn-Sham orbital can be described using a linear combination of atomic orbitals near the core regions.
+Hence, the contribution of these Kohn-Sham wavefunctions to the MAE can be easily decomposed into the atomic contributions using projection method.
 For example:

 ```
           dz2,    dxz,    dyz,dx2-dz2,    dxy
 |\psi> = [0.0,    0.5,    0.5,    0.0,    0.0]
 ```
-And $\braket{\psi\vert L\vert\psi}$ can be easily calculated.
-The MAE can then be decomposed into the contributions from the molecular orbtial.
+And $\braket{\psi\vert L\vert\psi}$ can then be calculated.
+As a result, the MAE can be decomposed into the contributions from the molecular orbtial.

 Using this procedure, I've reproduced Fig. 2(b) of [:link: 10.1038/s42005-018-0078-4](https://www.nature.com/articles/s42005-018-0078-4) which shows the $\braket{L_z}$ and $\braket{L_x}$ of the d-orbital related molecular orbitals of a Ir dimer.